iccaving/icccsite/needtoconvert/reports/tour/mallorca/mallorca12.md

 And so we set off.
 The first hour or so of the gorge was pretty dry, then the pitches and pools started coming in quick succession.
 A quick lesson to Rhys and Oliver on which ropes to abseil off (this was before we learned that double roping is much better!) and away we went.
 It was pretty sociable really, with two tackle bags of rope we kept up a rotation of sorts, with the ropes exchanging leads and everyone taking turns rigging.
 Spirits were high; the Indiana Jones theme was hummed by all, lots of bad singing by me, and better singing by Tetley... life was good.

 In truth the canyoning itself was pretty benign -- easy pitch heads, good bolts, calm water to swim in.
-The greatest danger is perhaps the length of it, which makes the trip pretty committing, and how you’re constantly in and out of 2 degree celsius water.
+The greatest danger is perhaps the length of it, which makes the trip pretty committing, and how youâre constantly in and out of 2 degree celsius water.
 I was shivering for hours in my 3mm wetsuit; the less stupid wore up to 2 wetsuits and I was assured they had a much more pleasant experience.

 Finally after hours of